in0finite/NetworkDiscoveryUnity/README.md

 // on server side, you can register custom data for responding networkDiscovery.RegisterResponseData("Game mode", "Deathmatch");

+// when your game server is stopped, shutdown the network discovery networkDiscovery.CloseServerUdpClient();
 ```

 For more details on how to use it, check out `NetworkDiscoveryHUD` script.